Christianity in Malaysia: Films

 Mel Gibson's 2004 film The Passion of The Christ saw a restricted release in Malaysia.
 Officially, the movie was open only to Christians.
 Attendance was discouraged as tickets were not carried by the usual box offices.
 Christian groups such as the National Evangelical Christian Fellowship arranged block bookings of cinemas and distributed tickets to various churches.
-An initial run of two-months was extended, making it appear doubtful that only Christians viewed the film.
+An initial run of two-months was extended.

 The Daughters of St. Paul is a Christian film advertiser that makes investments in Malaysia.
 Their work in advertising includes The Passion of the Christ and Maria Goretti, both films are only available on DVD in Malaysia, and are most popular in Sabah and Sarawak.
 The Daughters of St. Paul has locations in Malaysia in Petaling Jaya, Kuala Lumpur, Kota Kinabalu, and Kuching.
 They are allowed to advertise Christian news, films, and music since they also contribute to the states' economy.
 However in Peninsular Malaysia they have the limitations to do their work whilst in East Malaysia they have no limitations due to the Keningau Oath Stone and also the Diversity and Harmony that is protected by law in both Sabah and Sarawak.